The two all-too-common comments from dance parents regarding recital makeup are:

-Apply a thin application of a water-resistant foundation (See our STAGE READY SKIN STICK) with a foundation brush or a makeup sponge to even out skin tone and keep makeup looking fresh longer.
+Apply a thin application of a water-resistant foundation (See our Perfection Stix Foundation) with a foundation brush or a makeup sponge to even out skin tone and keep makeup looking fresh longer.
 It will creates a clean, matte surface to apply your colors to.

 Step 2: EYEBROWS

 Open up your JAMGlam palette.
 Apply a thin line of "Fear Me" eyeshadow through center of brow and brush out with a brow brush (or disposable mascara wand you can get at Sally’s Beauty Supply).
 This step is very important for blonds and those without brows.
 Use a color that is a shade darker than her actual brows.

 Step 3: LOOSE POWDER